 Value – holidays aren’t cheap as there are five of us, so we’re always looking for the best price we can find.
 This can be tricky as although our kids are happy sharing beds as they’re only little, some resorts have rules like only four people in a hotel room which means we often need to stretch to an apartment which costs more.
 Apartments are usually the best deal though as it means we can take food and cook for ourselves some of the time to keep costs down.
 Booking last minute means we get the best possible price on accommodation.

 Clubs and activities – this isn’t a deal breaker but, if we can, we try to find places that have some activities for kids or a kid’s club.
 We don’t live in the same country as our families anymore so Hubby and I don’t get a lot of time to ourselves.
 Kids’ clubs are a great opportunity for us to go for dinner on our own for once.
 Actually, the boys’ favourite holiday so far was Fraser Island purely because of the Junior Eco Ranger’s programme where they got to sit in front of a campfire and toast marshmallows, walk out under the stars and learn about the local wildlife.
 They are constantly asking when we can go back there!
 If kids’ clubs aren’t available then we look for place that have activities for kids like canoe hire, bike hire, swimming pools or crazy golf.
+The picture below was taken at a holiday park that had a lake offering kayak hire, fishing and paddleboarding which was a lot of fun for the kids and kept us all entertained for the weekend.

 Our plans to take last minute, cheap holidays with our kids